PeterO.Numbers.EFloats

 Return Value:

-Either true if the given arbitrary-precision number object is neither null nor infinity nor not-a-number (NaN), or false otherwise.
+if the specified arbitrary-precision number object is neither null nor infinity nor not-a-number (NaN), or false

-Returns whether the given arbitrary-precision number object is positive or negative infinity.
+Returns whether the specified arbitrary-precision number object is positive or negative infinity.

 Parameters: